-La Sierra de Gredos, West Central Spain, abrupt, rugged, alpine in character..its high ground though arid in Summer often accumulates meters of snow in Winter..aside the single road that penetrates to its interior it offers only difficult access to humans with day long approaches and 1000m altitude gains..a place as lonely and beautiful as any on our planet.
+La Sierra de Gredos, West Central Spain, abrupt, rugged, alpine in character..its high ground though arid in Summer often accumulates meters of snow in Winter..aside the single road that penetrates to its interior it offers only difficult access to humans with day long approaches and 1000m altitude gains just to get near the base of the high peaks..a place as lonely and beautiful as any on our planet.

 On the weekend of 8-9 April, with a little help from a fleet of ATVs, the Madrid Alpine Club carried out a ski traverse of the Three Cirques of Gredos – some would say Four, including El Gargantón – a traditional activity that brings people to places where human voices are rarely to be heard.